Breasts come in all different shapes and sizes.

-Some mothers might worry if their breast shape or size may impact breastfeeding.
+Some mothers might worry that their breast size and shape could affect breastfeeding.

-For example, mothers with small breasts may worry if they will be able to make enough milk for their baby.
+Women with small breasts sometimes worry about whether they will be able to make enough breast milk for their baby.

 - Areola gets bigger

 - Veins on the surface of the breast become more noticeable

 - There are changes in size or shape (breasts grow larger).

 During pregnancy, glandular (milk-making) tissue grows inside your breasts, and the ratio of glandular to fatty tissue increases.